Salty-Shio/learning-go/notes.md

 3. If there is not enough room, a new array with increased capacity will be allocated (this could be larger than needed, such as doulbing capacity to add a single value).
 4. The appended value is copied in, followed by copying in the values from the previous array.

 In other words, a new array in a new location in memory is returned after these operations.
-You _should not assume that the location remains the same while using a slice._
+We _should not assume that the location remains the same while using a slice._

-Interestingly you cannot index into the unassigned slots in the slice.
-So if there are six values in a slice with a capacity of ten, you will get an `index out of range` error.
+Interestingly we cannot index into the unassigned slots in the slice.
+So if there are six values in a slice with a capacity of ten, we will get an `index out of range` error.

-You can also add multiple values to the slice at once depicted below.
+We can also add multiple values to the slice at once depicted below.

 ```go
 throwAway := []int32{8,9}
 intSlice = append(intSlice, throwAway...) // Used after a value, this will spread out the values contained in the array/slice.
 ```

-You can also use the `make` syntax to create a slice.
-This can be good if you know that there is a maximum size that your slice will take up and you want to avoid reallocating for resizing.
+We can also use the `make` syntax to create a slice.
+This can be good if we know that there is a maximum size that our slice will take up and we want to avoid reallocating for resizing.

 ```go
 var intSlices3 []int32 = make(int32[], 3, 8)